AnuragAnalog/leetcode/README.md

 ### Intersection of Two Linked Lists

 Write a program to find the node at which the intersection of two singly linked lists begins to intersect at node c1.

+### Average of Levels in Binary Tree

+Given a non-empty binary tree, return the average value of the nodes on each level in the form of an array.

+> The range of node's value is in the range of 32-bit signed integer.